ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 Using `git revert` has added a new commit which reverses the changes made in the specified commit.

-This is a good example of why making seperate commits for each change is a good idea.
+This is a good example of why making separate commits for each change is a good idea.
 If we had committed the changes to both `ingredients.md` and `instructions.md` at once we would not have been able to revert just the enjoy instruction.